BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Any code, fixes or patches (collectively, “EMP Patches”) that you receive, obtain or access in connection with FreeRTOS EMP that have not been incorporated into the publicly available FreeRTOS libraries are AWS Content provided to you under the [Intellectual Property License](/legal/aws-ip- license-terms/), except that AWS also grants you a limited, non-exclusive, non-sublicensable, non-transferrable, perpetual license to (a) modify and create derivative works of the EMP Patches and (b) to distribute the EMP Patches in object code form only.
+Any code, fixes or patches (collectively, “EMP Patches”) that you receive, obtain or access in connection with FreeRTOS EMP that have not been incorporated into the publicly available FreeRTOS libraries are AWS Content provided to you under the [Intellectual Property License](https://aws.amazon.com/legal/aws-ip-license-terms/), except that AWS also grants you a limited, non-exclusive, non-sublicensable, non- transferrable, perpetual license to (a) modify and create derivative works of the EMP Patches and (b) to distribute the EMP Patches in object code form only.

 **39.9.** If you use Semtech as your geolocation provider in the AWS IoT Core Device Location feature, you authorize AWS to transmit your geolocation